trennlinie

 Fletch: "When Dave was ill some people were asking why we couldn't get rid of him, get another singer.
 But Dave would never come to me and say, Gore's being a pain, let's get another songwriter.
 His voice and Mart's songs are Depeche Mode."[9]

 Martin (trying to put some things right): "No, we didn't have a drug dealer on the staff during the Devotional tour.
 I think that on every tour there's probably a dealer who turns up because he knows he can make some money.
-But he was never one of our fully paid-up staff. - Yes, I did spend time in jail.
-The night before I got arrested, I had a party in my room and there were about 50 people and it was really loud.
-The night of the arrest, it was me and a friend and the music was really quiet.
-They rang me and asked me to turn it down, so I did.
-They rang me again and asked me to turn it down, so I turned it off.
-Next thing I know there's complete silence and the police knocked on the door.
-I stupidly opened it.
-They burst in, threw me on the bed and handcuffed me.
-There was no music whatsoever playing.
-I think they were out to get me for the night before.
-I can't remember much about it.
-I was really drunk at the time and it seemed like fun. - Of course, we did support Dave.
-I think even Dave will admit it didn't matter what kind of support we tried to give him, he was isolating himself.
-He admits he was a clever junkie; he hid as much as he could from us.
-We knew there was a drug problem but we didn't know its magnitude until way too late anyway.
-But we've given Dave chance after chance after chance and fortunately he's actually taken us up on one of those chances this time. - No, I'm not an alcoholic.
+But he was never one of our fully paid-up staff. - No, I'm not an alcoholic.
 I don't particularly like to vocalise about my personal problems.
 I drink quite a lot.
 But virtually everybody I know does.
 Even if I do drink too much, it's a personal thing. - Dave has come to realise that he may not have made the right decision to go into interviews and open his heart about his private life, especially the drug aspect.
 It's getting very boring.
 Every interview he goes into now, all they want to talk about is drugs.
 The fact that he happens to make music seems to be irrelevant for most people. - No, my lyrics aren't about Dave and his problems.
 I always write from a first-person perspective.
 I don't know what's going on in someone else's head.
 He does seem to get some therapeutic value from singing the songs.
 He does definitely feel passion for the songs and obviously feels some connection."[10]

-And of course they were asked about the Devotional tour and its consequences over and over again, a topic that you find up until today.
+And of course they were asked about the Devotional-Tour and its consequences over and over again, a topic that you find up to now.

 Martin: "At the end of it, obviously Alan had had too much.
 He left the band.
 Andy had to leave the tour.
 He was going through terrible depression.
 It was just the two seizures for me.
 Dave had various heart murmurs along the way; he was rushed to hospital.
 It was just too much.
 But once you've decided to do a tour of that length and all the dates are booked, it becomes a commitment."[12]